 A study in the Journal of the American Medical Association says to follow your RHR over time.
 “A healthy adult is expected to have RHR of 70,” says researcher Ulrik Wisloff, PhD.
 If your HRH increases more than 10 beats, says Wisloff, get a thorough check of your heart and blood vessels and ask your family doctor for advice about lifestyle changes.

-Wearable tech now allow us to keep track of changes in our RHR.
-Given the research driven paradigm shift, it’s not a moment too soon.
+Digital health solutions, like Biostrap, now allow us to keep track of changes in our RHR.
+Given the research-driven paradigm shift, it’s not a moment too soon.